xplosionmind/pise-notes.club/_notes/Contemporary History/others/Contemporary History by Lili Murciano.md

 it, pre-modern history is important.
 The parabola of Islam and Islamic expansion (which lasted for around a thousand years) was an age of glory embedded in the timeline of human history --- it was a centre for cultural, artistic and spiritual development.
-In the [1600's]{.ul}, under the impact of colonialism and European expansion, Islam was marginalised and crushed under the weight of these phenomena.
-In the [20th century]{.ul}, Islam was further marginalised with the creation of Israel to the detriment of the Palestinian population.
+In the 1600's, under the impact of colonialism and European expansion, Islam was marginalised and crushed under the weight of these phenomena.
+In the 20th century, Islam was further marginalised with the creation of Israel to the detriment of the Palestinian population.

 The political struggle of the Islamic community is necessary to heal all